 Garry Point Park

-This shoreline peninsula park on the western edge of Steveston Village is a small but surprisingly effective bird magnet.
-We’ve often seen large flocks of snow geese screeching in to land here at this time of year.
-The park’s Scotch Pond area is also frequently busy with feathered critters such as American robins, black-capped chickadees and even a belted kingfisher or two.
+This waterfront peninsula on the western edge of Steveston Village is a small but surprisingly effective bird magnet.
+Start at the park’s Scotch Pond area, where we’ve often seen American robins, black-capped chickadees and even a belted kingfisher or two.
+You can also access the West Dyke Trail from here— the perfect place to see large flocks framed by panoramic skies.

 Responsible Birding

 Wherever your avian gazing takes you in Richmond, it’s vital to respect the birds you’re looking at.
 Keep your distance and use the zooming capabilities of your camera or binoculars to get close to the critters without actually getting close to them.
-If they fly away or seem alarmed, you are too close and you need to step back.
+As a rule of thumb: if they fly away or seem alarmed, you are too close and you need to step back.

-Finally, never let your dog chase birds.
-And if you’re one of those parents that allow their children to run after wildlife, now is the time to stop that bird-bothering practice––at the same time as teaching your kids how to appreciate and value the natural world.
+Also, never let your dog chase birds.
+And if you’re one of those parents that allows their children to run after wildlife, now is the time to stop that bird-bothering practice––it’s also a great opportunity to teach your kids how to appreciate and value the natural world around them.

 Start Birdwatching with Free ExplorePACK